 Arthur’s childhood, from infancy until he encounters a certain sword in a certain stone.

-Arthur is put into training with Ulfius and Bretel until he is coronated as king.
+Arthur is put into training with Ulfius and Bretel until he is coroneted as king.

-Arthur must put down the kings who dispute the reign of a teenage king.
+Arthur must wage war on those who dispute the reign of a teenage king, and receives Excalibur.

 Arthur forms the Knights of the Round Table, meets Guinevere and begins constructing Camelot.